What is company culture?

 Here we cover 9 powerful signs you have your company culture in the positive.

-A positive company culture elevates employee enthusiasm, encourages better productivity and in the end, leads to better company performance.
+A positive organizational culture elevates employee enthusiasm, encourages better productivity and in the end, leads to better company performance.
 This is why creating a positive company culture matters.

 Imagine having your employees wake up every day looking forward to getting back to work with the rest of their colleagues that they enjoy being around.
 A positive company culture does that.
 Employees should look forward to going to their jobs.